google/simhospital/docs/write-pathways.md

 the diagnosis / procedure loaded, the description is also populated.
 Same works the other way round (i.e., if only description is specified in the pathway).

+The default behavior is to assume an A08 messages is being generated outside the context of a patient visit and so a minimal "PseudoPV1" is added to the A08.
+For `update_person` that is in the context of a patient visit, add the (optional) flag `include_full_pv1: true` and a full PV1 segment will be inserted into the A08.

 Example:

 ```yaml